Pearl Meyer is the leading advisor to Boards and senior

 A longtime provider of compensation information and services,

-industry professionals have come to rely on PM&P for its
+industry professionals have come to rely on Pearl Meyer for its

 expertise and advice, which the firm offers via research reports,